mlocati/tbfilters2gmail/README.md

 ## Introduction

 Thunderbird saves email filters in a file named `msgFilterRules.dat`.
-This library can read this file, and create automatically the required folders and filders in a Gmail account.
+This library can read this file, and create automatically the required folders and filters in a Gmail account.

 ## Requirements